 8. Line up the raw edges and pin next to the cord.

 9. Using your sewing machine and zipper foot, stitch very close along the edge of the rope but not on top of it.

 And this is your finished product!
 I actually like how the thin fabric shows the spiral pattern of the rope through it.

-Now, head on over to The CSI Project to learn how to sew the cushion cover!
+Now, head on over to my tutorial for sewing the bench cushion cover!